- Major Professor

 Ph.D. students are required to take or have taken a course in Biostatistics or equivalent.
 Students must take at least one formal graduate level course during their first year, and a total of at least 4 formal graduate level courses, for at least 12 hours of credit.
 All students are required to take at least one seminar course per year in addition to the departmental seminar (typically, BIOL 7367 Population Biology Seminar).
 Additional courses may be required by the committee.

-- Transfer credits for electives are limited to 4 approved credit hours toward an M.S. degree (plan I or II), and 6 approved credit hours toward a Ph.D. degree.
-If a Ph.D. student is accompanying a new faculty hire from another institution and the student has passed his/her qualifying exam, up to 18 credit hours of courses in any category may be transferred.
+- Transfer credits for electives are limited to 4 approved credit hours toward an M.S. degree (Plan I or II) and 6 approved credit hours toward a Ph.D.
+If a Ph.D. student is accompanying a new faculty hire from another institution and the student has passed his/her qualifying exam, up to 9 credit hours of courses may be transferred.
 A grade of B or better is required for transfer of course credit.
 Students may initiate the transfer process by submitting course information and a written statement justifying the transfer of specific course credits to the E&E Division Policy Leader and the Associate Chair for Graduate Affairs.
 Course information must include a syllabus that covers course material.
-A successful transfer will require unanimous support by the Associate Chair for Graduate Affairs, the E&E Division Policy Leader, the E&E members of the Graduate Committee and the student’s thesis/dissertation committee if it has been formed.
-Course transfers may be formal in that they appear on a student's UH record, or they may be informal in that the Associate Chair for Graduate Affairs recognizes, by an appropriately signed memo placed in the student's folder, that the student has completed the equivalent of the indicated courses.
-In no case can credit transfer exceed the limits set forth by the College of Natural Science and Mathematics and the University of Houston.
+A successful transfer will require unanimous support by the Associate Chair for Graduate Affairs, the E&E Division Policy Leader, the E&E members of the Graduate Committee and the student’s Thesis/Dissertation Committee if it has been formed.
+Course transfers may be formal in that they appear on a student’s UH record, or they may be informal in that the Associate Chair for Graduate Affairs recognizes, by an appropriately signed memo placed in the student’s folder, that the student has completed the equivalent of the indicated courses.
+In no case can the credit transfer exceed the limits set forth by the College of Natural Science and Mathematics and the University of Houston.

 - The minimum cumulative grade point average in course work, exclusive of thesis, dissertation, research, and special problems, must be 3.00.
 No grades lower than a B will count towards course requirements.